MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 let editContext = new EditContext(editContextInit);

-// EditModel and EditView are author supplied code omitted from this example for brevity. let model = new EditModel(editContext, editContextInit.text, editContextInit.selection);
+// EditModel and EditView are author supplied code omitted from this example for brevity. let model = new EditModel(editContext, editContextInit.text, editContextInit.selectionStart, editContextInit.selectionEnd);
 let view = new EditView(editContext, model, editContainer);

 // Delegate focus to an EditContext when an "editable" part of the view is focused in the web app.